-Cross flow filtration may be sufficient to achieve a filtration efficiency for separation of fine inorganic particles of a few micrometers in a low viscosity solvent.
+Crossflow filtration can separate fine inorganic particles of just a few micrometres in a low viscosity solvent.